-At first glance, it may look like a mosquito went on a wild rampage, but if you look closely, you’ll notice the bites seem to be clustered in patterns of three – “breakfast, lunch and dinner,” it’s sometimes called.
-These bites are usually in a straight line.
+At first glance, it may look like a mosquito went on a wild rampage, but if you look closely, you’ll notice the bites seem to be clustered in patterns of three – “breakfast, lunch, and dinner,” it’s sometimes called.

+The bites usually occur in a straight line.
 To treat it, wash the bitten area with soap and running water; then apply an anti-itch topical ointment such as the Cortaid Intensive Therapy that helps to stop the itch and resolve any bite rash quickly.

 The city of Columbus is part of the Central Ohio Bed Bug Task.
 It includes:

 - Local government